andreas-mausch/andreas-mausch.github.io/blog/_posts/2021-07-18-jpeg-exif-xmp-rating.md

 of the image, and different tools are not very compatible with each other.

 Luckily, there is a defacto standard which most tools can work with: The *Rating* tag in the XMP metadata.
-It was first defined by Adobe (source!!).
+It was first defined by Adobe.

 So I've decided to use this tag from now on.
 It does not depend on a platform and can be used in almost all tools.